FrostedMidnight/Java-LinkedList/README.md

 # Java LinkedList
-A reimplement of the Java LinkedList class
+An implementation of the LinkedList data struction based on the Java Documentation.

 ## Documentation